saveentoor/pong/README.md

 # Pong Game

-A basic pong game with two pong-balls.
-This game was built using vanilla Javascript with the graphics being rendered in SVG.
+A basic Pong game with two pong-balls.
+This game was built using vanilla Javascript, with the graphics being rendered in SVG.

 ## Setup